 - Bread is another commonly eaten food that can contain lactose.
 The amount on its own may not cause problems, but as you can see with all the different products containing milk sugar, it’s all the more to ferment in the lower intestine.

-- Even processed meats like sausages and luncheon meat can have lactose in them, as can breaded or battered meats, and are worth avoiding for the lactose intolerant.
+- Processed meats like sausages and luncheon meat can have milk sugar in them, as can breaded or battered meats.
 Of course pizza with its combination of soft cheese, bread and often processed meats will be a triple whammy and usually high on the lactose scale.

-- Even birth control pills, headache tablets and some drugs and supplements contain lactose as an ingredient for some strange reason.
+- Even birth control tablets, headache tablets and some prescriptions and supplements contain lactose as an ingredient for some strange reason.
 Alone they are unlikely to have an effect, but if your body cannot produce any more lactase enzyme then it all adds up.

-If there’s foods on there that you simply can’t see yourself living without then this may be a simple solution.
+If there are foods and drinks on there that you simply can’t see yourself living without, then taking a high strength lactase enzyme right before eating or drinking them is a simple solution.

 For someone who is truly lactose intolerant it’s important to avoid as many foods as possible on the above list to prevent gastrointestinal problems.

 It’s much more serious than just cramps, bloating and flatulence.
-Constantly dealing with the fermentation of lactose can leave your digestive system in a weakened state and lead to harmful bacterial overgrowth and lowered immunity.
+Constantly dealing with the fermentation of milk sugar can leave your digestive system in a weakened state and lead to harmful bacterial overgrowth and lowered immunity.

-Those with moderate lactose and milk sensitivity (and I’d include myself in this group) would want to avoid milk and generally some of the higher lactose containing foods like soft cheese, ice cream, supermarket yogurt, snacks with milk solids, creamy soups, pizza, doughnuts and milk-based sauces and gravies.
+Those with moderate dairy sensitivity (and I’d include myself in this group) would want to avoid milk and generally some of the higher lactose containing foods like soft cheese, ice cream, supermarket yogurt, snacks with milk solids, creamy soups, pizza, doughnuts and milk-based sauces and gravies.

-If you really can’t bear the thought of a life without flavored milk, ice cream and Camembert on crackers, there are lactase supplements that you can take to replace the milk sugar digestive enzymes your body is no longer making in large enough quantities.
+If you really can’t bear the thought of a life without flavored milk, ice cream and Camembert on crackers, there are supplemental lactase that you can take.
+These products replace the milk sugar digestive enzymes that your body is no longer making in large enough quantities.

-Beware of other cheaper brands of lactase enzyme caplets or chewables that only contain 1000 or 2000 FCC units.
-This won’t be enough for all but the lowest of lactose sensitivity and definitely not enough if you are lactose intolerant.
+Beware of cheap lactase enzyme caplets or chewables that only contain 1000 or 2000 FCC units.
+This won’t be enough for all but the lowest of lactose sensitivity and definitely not enough if you are truly intolerant.

-Millions of people in America have problems with the lactose in milk but don’t know it and experience abdominal bloating and cramps, excessive flatulence and other gastrointestinal problems regularly.
-Please share this page with your friends and let people know there is a solution.
+Millions of people in America have problems with the lactose in milk but don’t know it and needlessly suffer with abdominal cramps, bloating, farting and other gastrointestinal issues.
+Please share this page with your friends and let people know there is a simple solution.